 And some companies take it a step further to offer free laundry service to some of their guests.

-A-ROSA (Junior Suites and Balcony Suites), Emerald Waterways ( Owner’s Suite and Grand Balcony Suite), Scenic (guests in select staterooms) and Uniworld (Riverview Staterooms and Suites, as well as River Heritage guests) offer some form of complimentary service for European river cruises.
+A-ROSA (Junior Suites and Balcony Suites), Emerald Cruises ( Owner’s Suite and Grand Balcony Suite), Scenic (guests in select staterooms) and Uniworld (Riverview Staterooms and Suites, as well as River Heritage guests) offer some form of complimentary service for European river cruises.

 So how much value does this service carry?
 Well, if you had items washed each day as part of laundry service, you could save from $50 to $100 per person for a 7-day cruise.